2023 Wisconsin Supreme Court election: Impact

 Protasiewicz won a decisive victory, flipping the ideological balance of the court to an outright liberal majority for the first time in state history.
 The court was expected to rule on abortion rights and gerrymandering in Wisconsin.
 Kelly acknowledged his defeat, but he refused to concede to Protasiewicz by name, stating that he had an "unworthy" opponent.

 The election was also seen as a culmination of a series of partisan involvements in Wisconsin Supreme Court elections going back to Michael Gableman's 2008 defeat of incumbent justice Louis B. Butler, which was the first defeat of an incumbent justice since 1967.
-Gableman's win, which flipped the balance to the right, began a series of high-profile conservative wins for the court in 2011, 2015 and 2019, which defended many of the policies of Governor Scott Walker's Republican trifecta (including 2011 Wisconsin Act 10) and later served as a foil for the policies of Tony Evers.
+Gableman's win, which flipped the balance to the right, began a series of conservative wins for the court in 2011, 2013, 2016, 2017, and 2019, which defended many of the policies of Governor Scott Walker's Republican trifecta (including 2011 Wisconsin Act 10) and later served as a foil for the policies of Tony Evers.
 The string of conservative victories was interrupted by the 2018 election of liberal candidate Rebecca Dallet and again by the 2020 election of liberal candidate Jill Karofsky, who defeated then-incumbent conservative justice Kelly and narrowed the conservative majority to one seat.

 Protasiewicz joined the court on August 1, 2023.
 The new liberal-majority court was expected to address the state's abortion ban quickly.
 A lawsuit against the ban filed by Democratic Wisconsin Attorney General Josh Kaul was heard in a Dane County circuit court in May 2023 and was expected to be appealed to the state supreme court later in the year.
 Additionally, Law Forward president Jeffrey Mandell pledged to file a lawsuit against the state's legislative and congressional maps the day after Protasiewicz was seated.
 Mandell followed through on his promise, filing a lawsuit on August 2 that challenged Wisconsin's maps.
 Protasiewicz sided with the other three liberals on the court in a December 2023 decision striking down the legislative district maps on technical grounds.
 New maps were adopted for the 2024 election.